 - Strong fear of death.

-In some cases, phobia symptoms maydevelop into a full-scale panic attack.
-To avoid such feelings, a person begins to strive for isolation, which can seriously disrupt the normal course of his life.
+In some cases, the symptoms of a phobia maydevelop into a full-blown panic attack.
+To avoid such feelings, a person begins to seek isolation, which can seriously disrupt the normal course of his life.

 How to cope with phobias and fears

-Fear becomes a phobia when you have to changehis way of life, severely limiting himself.
-But you do not have to live with a phobia.
-All kinds of obsessive fears are amenable to treatment.
-Some phobias, for example, fear of snakes, usually do not affect everyday life.
-But some phobias make a person fundamentally change their way of life.
-They start to give up work because they are afraid to go in transport, or stop leaving the house to avoid meeting people.
-For such sufferers there are no other options how to overcome fear, except how to seek help from specialists.
-Treatment of phobias The main method of treating phobias is systematic desensitization, which causes addiction to fear (or to an object that causes fear).
+Fear becomes a phobia when you have to changeyour lifestyle, severely limiting yourself.
+But you don’t have to live with a phobia.
+All types of obsessive fears are treatable.
+Some phobias, such as the fear of snakes, usually do not affect everyday life.
+But some phobias force a person to radically change their lifestyle.
+They begin to refuse work because they are afraid to ride in transport, or stop leaving the house to avoid meeting people.
+For such sufferers, there are no other options for overcoming fear except to seek help from specialists.
+Treatment of phobias The main method of treating phobias is systematic desensitization, causing habituation to fear (or to the object that causes fear).
 This method works with physiological and emotional reactions in order to reduce the feeling of fear.
-The client is gradually carried through a series of situations, somehow related to the object of his fear.
-For example, a client with fear of snakes first goes through the procedure for talking about snakes.
-In the following sessions he will look at pictures and photos with snakes, play with a toy snake, and eventually he will come into close contact with the snake - for example, he will look at the snake through the glass of the terrarium or even pick up the snake.
-It is very important that all these sessions are conducted only under the guidance of a specialist!
-This is a potentially traumatic method, but it gives an excellent chance of success.
-Ten ways to defeat fear yourself If the matter has not reached the phobia, then you should not expect it.
-Regardless of what scares you, you can help yourself if you know exactly how to overcome fear.
-Here's what you should do:
+The client is gradually led through a series of situations somehow related to the object of his fear.
+For example, a client with a fear of snakes first goes through the procedure of talking about snakes.
+In subsequent sessions, he will look at pictures and photos of snakes, play with a toy snake, and eventually he will come into close contact with the snake - for example, he will look at the snake through the glass of the terrarium or even pick up a grass snake.
+It is very important that all these sessions are carried out only under the guidance of a specialist!
+This is a potentially traumatic method, but it has an excellent chance of success.
+Ten ways to overcome fear on your own If it has not yet come to a phobia, then you should not wait for it.
+No matter what scares you, you can help yourself if you know exactly how to overcome fear.
+Here is what you should do:

-Never blame yourself for being afraid of something.
-Look around you - from time to time you are afraid of something.
-The most successful people have mastered the ability to summon courage to help and have learned to move forward without giving their fears and anxieties to hinder the attainment of goals.
-Right now, make the decision to take control of at least one of your fears.
-Try to do exactly what you have always been scared to do.
-When you bravely look at your fear right in the face, you will see that it will leave you much faster than you could imagine.
-When you get rid of fear, you will give way to your freedom and happiness that will allow your dreams to become reality.
-And then a good life for you will become inevitable!
-We advise you to read:
+Never blame yourself for being afraidsomething.
+Look around you – everyone is afraid of something from time to time.
+The most successful people have mastered the ability to call on courage and have learned to move forward without letting their fears and worries interfere with achieving their goals.
+Make a decision today to take control of at least one of your fears.
+Try to do exactly what you have always been afraid to do.
+When you courageously look your fear straight in the face, you will see that it will go away from you much faster than you could imagine.
+When you get rid of fear, you give way to your freedom and happiness, which will allow your dreams to become reality.
+And then a good life will simply become inevitable for you!
+We recommend reading: